frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 So both the reward and the value define the desirability of a transition.
 With the reward defining the desirability of a single step and the value being a more general measure of desirability for that state going to the indefinite future.

-We can choose to condition on just the current state or on the state and action.
+We refer to the value conditioned on state as v(s).

+$$
+v(s) = \mathop{\mathbb{E}}[G_t \mid S_t = s]
+$$

-If we choose to condition on both we call this Q.
+We can also choose to condition on the state and action.
+In this case we call the state action value q(s, a).

+$$
+q(s, a) = \mathop{\mathbb{E}}[G_t \mid S_t = s, A_t = a]
+$$

+## Policy
+A policy is a mapping from state to actions that tells us which action to take.
+It can either be deterministic in which case it can be denoted by µ.
+Or it can be stochastic and be sampled from a distribution, in which case it will be referred to as π.
+The policy can be viewed as an agent’s brain.
+It decides what action we should take.
+In cases of deep reinforcement learning we will often use parametrized policies, or a neural net, to define our action choices.

 # Q function definition